How To Make Beurre Noisette, aka Brown Butter, And What It Goes With Exceptionally Well

 brown butter recipe

-you can see the milk solids starting to burn
+You can see the milk solids starting to burn.

 Clarified butter